Table of contents:

 Introduction

 During an update, the action moves through multiple states.
 Based on the current state, the client has different options for feedback.
-The update server requires a state from the client to finish the action, either successful or with error.
-Everything else, by means of intermediate feedback, is optional and the granularity of that feedback is up to the client.
-Be aware that both device integration APIs (i.e. DDI and DMF) will present only the oldest active action to the client, until that action is confirmed.
-Then the next action will be presented and so forth.
-As the update server can never be sure which actions the client started to work on, it will keep every action in line until confirmed.
-As a result, that can include cancellations for actions, the client never started to work on (e.g. as it was never online).
+The update server requires a state from the client to finish the action, either successful or with an error.
+Everything else, via intermediate feedback, is optional, and the granularity of that feedback is up to the client.
+Be aware that both device integration APIs (i.e., DDI and DMF) will present only the oldest active action to the client until that action is confirmed.
+Then the next action will be presented, and so forth.
+Because the update server can never be sure which actions the client has started working on, it will keep every action in line until it is confirmed.
+As a result, this can include cancellations for actions the client never started working on (e.g., because they were never online).

-For example, if an update for set A, is followed by an update for set B, both actions (the one for A on CANCELING and the one for B on RUNNING) will be sent to the client, in the correct historical order.
-In this example the client has to confirm, that A is either installed or the cancellation is accepted (i.e. not installed), before the update for B is presented.
-This is, as mentioned above, even the case when the client was not aware of the update to A in the first place.
+For example, if an update for set A is followed by an update for set B, both actions (the one for A on CANCELING and the one for B on RUNNING) will be sent to the client, in the correct historical order.
+In this example, the client must confirm that A is either installed or the cancellation is accepted (i.e., not installed) before the update for B is presented.
+As mentioned above, this is even the case when the client was not aware of the update to A in the first place.

-By default the update server does require from the client, to handle the canceled actions in the queue and to continue with the next waiting update as described.
-However, to handle the transition from RUNNING to CANCELING, is not required by the client.
-The update server will not enforce this (e.g. reject FINISHED update on an action that is in CANCELING), as this would overly complicate handling by the client.
-It is recommended, that the client sends a CANCEL_REJECTED, if it became aware of the transition change (e.g. in DDI case through continuous polling during the update), as this will make transparent to the operator why the update was completed, even if it was canceled.
+By default, the update server requires the client to handle canceled actions in the queue and continue with the next pending update as described.
+However, to handle the transition from RUNNING to CANCELING is not required by the client.
+The update server will not enforce this (e.g., reject a FINISHED update on an action that is in CANCELING), as this would complicate the client's handling.
+It is recommended that the client send a CANCEL_REJECTED if it becomes aware of the transition change (e.g., in a DDI case through continuous polling during the update), as this will make it transparent to the operator why the update was completed, even if it was canceled.

-Note: if repository.actions.autoclose.enabled is activated in system configuration (by Management API or UI) a new assignment will result in the transition from RUNNING to CANCELED.
+Note: if repository.actions.autoclose.enabled is activated in the system configuration (via the Management API or UI), a new assignment will transition from RUNNING to CANCELED.

-In this case the client is not informed about a cancellation but the action is closed right away.
+In this case, the client is not informed of the cancellation, and the action is closed immediately.

-This is useful in scenarios, where the client does not support the confirmation of cancellations.
+This is useful in scenarios where the client does not support cancellation confirmation.

-Keep in mind that one consequence of the auto-close is that if the client already started with the action it is not able anymore to confirm its (un-)successful execution (due to the closed state).
+Keep in mind that one consequence of auto-close is that if the client has already started the action, it cannot confirm its (un-)successful execution (due to the closed state).

 Defined action types